AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 Install Python on your computer.
 Swap the python exe path and the script path accordingly.

-Adjust your desired accel, accel to decel, and square corner velocity at the top of the scipt file.
+Adjust your desired accel, accel to decel, and square corner velocity at the top of the script file.

 ![](Images/PostProcessing.png)